Writing is about “forcing” your idea into others

 But remember, we also need to show a strong justification to back up these words, otherwise, our writing will fall into “boasting” or “exaggeration”! we do not want this.

-Remember, the simple formula is that a strong claim without a strong factual back up or justification will cause a boasting and/or exaggeration!
+Remember, the simple formula is that a strong claim without a strong factual backup or justification will cause a boasting and/or exaggeration!

 Example 1: Weak writing

 There have been many studies about [A] both theoretically and experimentally.
 [X] have reported that their proposed model to understand the dynamics of [A].
 This proposed model is supported by experimental results published by [B].
 An improved model of [A] has been studied by [C].
 The improved model can increase the accuracy of the experimental prediction by 20%.
 In our work, we improve and verify the model in [C] as well as validate this model with experiments.
-Form experimental results, our model has a better accuracy up to 10% compared to the model proposed in [C].
+From experimental results, our model has a better accuracy up to 10% compared to the model proposed in [C].

 In the writing above, the feeling of our contribution is not so strong.
 Yes, we mention the improvement, but it does not have a “biting” feeling.